Interesting Facts about Mecca and Medina

 7. The world’s highest prayer room

-Nestled within the Abraj Al Bait Clock Tower, at 600 metres above ground level, Mecca is also home to the world’s highest prayer room.
+Mecca is home to the world’s highest prayer room, nestled within the Abraj Al Bait Clock Tower, at 600 metres above ground level.
 From here you can observe the splendid view of the Al-Masjid al-Haram and Kaaba.

 8. Black Stone was originally white

-The Black Stone, known as Al-Hajar al-Aswad in Arabic, is one of the most revered structure in Islam.
-It is believed to date back to the time of Adam and Eve.
-Islamic tradition holds that it was originally a white oval stone that turned black due to the sins of mankind.
-It is said that the stone was sent down from heaven and given to Prophet Ibrahim (Abraham) by the angel Jibril (Gabriel) to be placed in the Kaaba.
+The Black Stone, known as Al-Hajar al-Aswad in Arabic, is one of the most revered structures in Islam. ccording to Islamic tradition, the stone’s origins trace back to the time of Adam and Eve, making it deeply rooted in history and faith.
+Initially, it is believed to have been a white oval stone, but over time, it turned black due to absorbing the sins of humanity.
+Furthermore, it is said that the Black Stone was sent down from heaven and entrusted to Prophet Ibrahim (Abraham) by the angel Jibril (Gabriel), who instructed him to place it in the Kaaba.

 B. Facts about Medina